 For example, you can create and assign a custom admin role that includes Google Meet, and assign the role to a user.

-You need to be a super administrator to give a user access to the Meet admin settings.
+You need to be a super admin to give a user access to the Meet admin settings.
 You create a custom admin role with the Manage Meet Settings privilege and then assign that role to the user.

 Tip: You can also grant access to Organizational Units or Groups so the admin can help limit access to advanced Meet features, such as recording.

-Create a custom Meet Admin role
+Create a custom Meet admin role

 From the Admin console Home page, go to Admin roles.